egefeyzioglu/cookie_store/README.md

 CookieStore cookieStore = new CookieStore();
 ```

-When you get a Set-Cookie header, pass it to the cookie store after stripping the
+When you get a Set-Cookie header, pass it to the cookie store after stripping the "Set-Cookie:" portion

 ```dart
 for(header in responseHeaders){